 The College includes nine accessible toilets in several locations including the bar, Sloane Robinson Building and Arco Building, as well as six accessible toilets within the H B Allen Centre.
 Keble has a total of six lifts across its sites, providing step free access for guests.
 Its range of platform and passenger lifts include rails and buttons at an accessible height with many featuring audio information and backlit buttons with braille.

 The College also boasts a range of on-site single, double and twin bedrooms in distinctive settings – perfect for events spanning several days.
-Of Keble’s 400+ rooms, Keble offers 13 accessible bedrooms in the H B Allen centre, with several accessible rooms across its main site.
+Of Keble’s 400+ rooms, there are 13 accessible bedrooms in the H B Allen centre, supplemented by several accessible rooms on the Parks Road site.
 All accessible bedrooms include a wet room, powered doors and reinforced beams for hoists if required.
-Many rooms include an attached suite for carers or assistants.
+Many rooms also include an attached suite for carers or assistants.
 Accommodation includes tea and coffee making facilities, towels, free WIFI and a generous selection of toiletries.

 Keble’s fantastic catering team have over 50 years of event catering experience and work with planners to ensure their events are as envisioned.
 Menus are tailor-made using fresh, locally sourced ingredients and Keble’s Chefs can cater for a variety of tastes, allergies and preferences.